 A group of young people and their supervisors came to be known as “The Crew” and they comprised the working staff at Zephyr.
 A crew consisted of eight members in the beginning to seventeen by the outbreak of World War II.
 Early crew members received $40 a month for uncounted hours and an endless variety of chores.
 In 1958, a lodge finally was constructed for the crew.
 Later, it was renamed, and converted to conference use in honor of Frank and Helen Hubbard.

 Twice the grounds have been visited by the ravages of fire.
-In 1947, eight cabins were destroyed when a Marla Bay neighbor allowed a brush clearing project to get out of hand.
+In 1947, eight cabins were destroyed when a Marla Bay neighbor allowed a brush-clearing project to get out of hand.
 Fortunately, there was no loss of life.

 From the first conference, pit toilets served the need, and gray water was thrown into the bushes.
-As use of the grounds increased, flush toilets and sumps were installed, but the issue persisted.
+As the use of the grounds increased, flush toilets and sumps were installed, but the issue persisted.
 The sumps required frequent pumping to operate properly.
 Installation of septic tanks came next, but increasing contamination was detected throughout the Tahoe Basin.
 Public pressure to protect the clarity of Lake Tahoe was mounting.
 In 1967 the Nevada Department of Health issued an order to cease holding conferences until the matter was corrected.

 With no conferences on the grounds, Zephyr Point essentially was out of business.
 Funds were raised by leaseholders, and friends and alumni of Zephyr Point to install lines and a pump station to comply with the regulations.
 The project took seven years, costing over $200,000.
 Conferences did not resume until 1974.

 In the early 1980s, about four acres of Zephyr Point was used for conferences.
 Further study and discussion underscored the need for more conference space, but building restrictions in the Tahoe Basin had to be met.
 It was then that both the Zephyr Point Management Commission and the Lake Tahoe Presbyterian Conference Commission concurred in a most difficult decision.
 They voted that the leases entered into in 1986 would be non-renewable.
-The final leases expired January 1, 2001.
+The final leases expired on January 1, 2001.

 But with accommodations filled to capacity in all the more popular time periods, nearly 200 group requests for conference dates had to be denied every year.
 Prayerful consideration of these and other factors led to an eight-and-a-half million dollar expansion proposal to build another, larger lodge/dining complex.
-The Tallac Center, was formally dedicated on September 24, 2005.
+The Tallac Center was formally dedicated on September 24, 2005.
 The Tallac Lodge contains 59 rooms, with 126 queen beds.